ajduet/cloneme/Documentation/ServerDocumentation/SonarQube.md

 10. Change `sonar.web.port=9000` to `sonar.web.port=80`

-Because ports below 1024 need to be run as `sudo`, the way you start the server needs to change.
+Any program that tries to access a port below 1024 needs to be run as `root`.
+Because of this, the way you start the server needs to change.
 To run the server, run:
 ```sh
 $ sudo /opt/sonar/bin/linux-x86-64/sonar.sh start
 ```